asynkron/Wire/README.md

 # [Archived]

+The successor of this lib is hyperion: https://github.com/akkadotnet/Hyperion

 Due to how Wire handles type information on the wire, malicious payloads can be passed. e.g. using a surrogate on the sender end, an attacker can pass information about a different type for the receiving end.
 And by doing so allowing the serializer to create any type on the deserializing end.